sul-cidr/trials-of-slavery/src/documents/69 1776 Julij van Timor/69 1776 Julij van Timor SUM.md

-# JULIJ VAN TIMOR

-*Julij van Timor[^1] stole items from his owner’s bedroom at night and then attacked other members of the family, slaves and a* knecht *who tried to apprehend him.
-He had been recently purchased in order to do blacksmith work on the farm, under the unusual arrangement that he could be returned if he did not prove satisfactory.[^2]*
+Julij van Timor[^1] stole items from his owner’s bedroom at night and then attacked other members of the family, slaves and a* knecht *who tried to apprehend him.
+He had been recently purchased in order to do blacksmith work on the farm, under the unusual arrangement that he could be returned if he did not prove satisfactory.[^2]

-*Julij fled after these events and was only recaptured several days later on the beach in Cape Town.[^3] Although the events took place in April, some of the testimonies were only collected several weeks later and sentence was not passed until August.[^4]*
+Julij fled after these events and was only recaptured several days later on the beach in Cape Town.[^3] Although the events took place in April, some of the testimonies were only collected several weeks later and sentence was not passed until August.[^4]

 [^1]: Julij gave his name as Julij van Boegies in his interrogation, CJ 410, f.
 305, article 1, and was referred to as such in the *regtsrollen* and the *sententie*, but in all of the documentation in the Stellenbosch landdrost archive he is consistently called Julij van Timor.
 This is an indication of the inconsistency of slave toponyms.